FCM Bacău: Sechelariu era (1992–2014)

-After the exclusion from the second league, the Municipality of Bacău registered the team in the next season of the Liga III, under the name of SCM Bacău.
-On 9 June 2010, it was announced that the new club will be built on the structure of the old club, SC FCM Bacău SA, which after the capital increase came under the control of the Municipality, Dumitru Sechelariu the former owner of the club became a minority shareholder.
-The new management of the yellow and blues decided to change the name in SC FCM Bacău SA and to release the contracts of the players who came from the former AS FCM Bacău.
-FCM Bacău promoted in the Liga II in 2011, and in the following season obtained a 7th place.
-Before the next season, the financial situation no longer allowed the club to keep the contracts of the players, who left the team (the majority leaving for FC Botoșani) and Sechelariu decided to transfer it entirely to the Municipality.
-At that time, the team was going to be relegated in the third league, and the Municipality decided to stop the investments in this club and to re-direct the public financing to CS Mesagerul Bacău, a team that would receive the name of SC Bacău, also the health problems and subsequently the premature death of Dumitru Sechelariu in early 2013 left no door opened for the existing financial problems of the club, then at the start of the new season, "the Mad Bulls" withdrew from championship and were dissolved.
+The municipality of Bacău registered the team for the following season in Liga III as SCM Bacău.
+On 9 June 2010, it was announced that a new club would be developed by the municipality; Sechelariu became a minority shareholder.
+The new management of the yellow-and-blues decided to change their name to SC FCM Bacău SA and terminate the contracts of former AS FCM Bacău players.
+FCM Bacău was promoted to Liga II in 2011, finishing seventh the following season.
+Before the next season, the players left the club for financial reasons (most for FC Botoșani) and Sechelariu transferred the club entirely to the municipality.
+With the team facing relegation to the third league, the municipality decided to stop investing in the club and re-direct public financing to CS Mesagerul Bacău (which would be renamed SC Bacău).
+After Sechelariu's declining health and death in early 2013, the club withdrew from the league at the start of the season and was dissolved.

 Supporters, the last hope (2017–2020)

-In 2017, the Supporters Association of FCM Bacău, supported by Sergiu Sechelariu, brother of Dumitru and legal owner of the "FCM 1950 Bacău brand", started a collaboration with Gauss Bacău (former SC Bacău), team also left in the meantime without financing by the municipality, but the collaboration has broken in the summer of 2018 and after a year of inactivity, the fans (supported again by Sechelariu's brother) started a new project named ASS FCM 1950 Bacău and enrolled the senior squad in the Liga IV,but the team was again dissolved at the end of the 2019-20 season.
+The Supporters Association of FCM Bacău, supported by Sergiu Sechelariu (Dumitru's brother and owner of the FCM 1950 Bacău brand), began a collaboration with Gauss Bacău (the former SC Bacău) in 2017.
+The collaboration broke down during the summer of 2018; after a year of inactivity, fans (supported again by Sergiu Sechelariu) began the ASS FCM 1950 Bacău.
+They enrolled the senior squad in Liga IV, but the team was again dissolved at the end of the 2019–20 season.